changeworld/azure-docs.ja-jp/articles/aks/kubernetes-dashboard.md

 >
 > When setting up authentication for the Kubernetes dashboard, it is recommended that you use a token over the default dashboard service account.
 A token allows each user to use their own permissions.
 Using the default dashboard service account may allow a user to bypass their own permissions and use the service account instead.
 >
-> If you do choose to use the default dashboard service account and your AKS cluster uses RBAC, a *ClusterRoleBinding* must be created before you can correctly access the dashboard.
-By default, the Kubernetes dashboard is deployed with minimal read access and displays RBAC access errors.
+> If you do choose to use the default dashboard service account and your AKS cluster uses Kubernetes RBAC, a *ClusterRoleBinding* must be created before you can correctly access the dashboard.
+By default, the Kubernetes dashboard is deployed with minimal read access and displays Kubernetes RBAC access errors.
 A cluster administrator can choose to grant additional access to the *kubernetes-dashboard* service account, however this can be a vector for privilege escalation.
 You can also integrate Azure Active Directory authentication to provide a more granular level of access.
 >
 > To create a binding, use the [kubectl create clusterrolebinding][kubectl-create-clusterrolebinding] command as shown in the following example. **This sample binding does not apply any additional authentication components and may lead to insecure use.**
 >